nestybox/sysbox/docs/user-guide/security.md

 Unmounts:

--   The immutable mount at "/" can't be unmounted.
+-   The filesystem root "/" can't be unmounted.

 -   The immutable mounts at /proc and /sys (as well as any submounts underneath them) can't be unmounted.